furagu/easy-gd/README.md

 <a name="save" />
 ### gd.Image.save(filename, [options,] callback)
 Write gd.Image to a file.
 All the GD image objects has this method.
-Options are not necessary for the images created with [gd.createFrom](#createFrom) or [gd.createFromPtr](#createFromPtr), otherwise at least _format_ option is required.
+Options are not necessary for the images created with [gd.createFrom](#createFrom) or [gd.createFromPtr](#createFromPtr), otherwise at least _format_ is required.

 __Arguments__

-* filename – A file to save the image to. "{ext}" substring in the filename will be replaced with an actual file extention based on the chosen format.
+* filename – A file to save the image to. '{ext}' substring in the filename will be replaced with an actual file extention based on the chosen format.
 * options – An object representing save() settings:
     * format (optional) – A string with target file format, 'jpeg', 'png' or 'gif' in any letter case.
     * jpegquality (optional, JPEG format only) – A number from 0 to 100, controlling generated JPEG quality.
     * pnglevel  (optional, PNG fornat only) – A number from 0 to 9, controlling generated PNG compression level.
     * defaultFormat (optional) – same as _format_, but is used only if no _format_ option provided and the image.format is undefined.
-* callback(err) – A callback which is called when the image is saved or error occured.
+* callback(err) – A callback which is called when the image is written or some error occured.

 __Example__